GAZ-M20 Pobeda: History

 The first sketches of similar-looking cars were completed by Valentin Brodsky in 1938 and by Vladimir Aryamov in 1940, which revealed a growing tendency towards streamlined car design in the Soviet Union.
 Aryamov's two-door coupe GAZ-11-80, designed in 1940, greatly resembled the later Pobeda and was in many ways identical to it.
 However, after the German invasion of 1941 military priorities delayed the work on the new car and the factory was switched to military production.
 The first Pobeda was developed in the Soviet Union under chief engineer Andrei A. Liphart.
 Originally intended to be called "Rodina" (Homeland), the name "Pobeda" (Victory) was a back-up, but was preferred by Joseph Stalin.
 "How much does the homeland cost?" - he asked.
 The name was also chosen because the works started in 1943 at Gorky Avto Zavod (GAZ, "Gorky Car Plant"), when victory in World War II began to seem likely, and the car was to be a model for post-war times.
 The plant was later heavily bombarded, but work was unaffected.
 Styling was done by "the imaginative and talented Veniamin Samoilov".

-The GAZ-M20 Pobeda was one of the first Soviet cars of original design and moreover at the front line of a new vogue in automobile design; only the front suspension and, partially, the unitized body were influenced by the 1938 Opel Kapitän (the choice of car may have been influenced by the acquisition of the tooling from Opel's Rüsselsheim factory as part of the war reparations package for the Soviet side, which also lead to the creation of the Moskvitch 400/420).
+The GAZ-M20 Pobeda was one of the first Soviet cars of original design and moreover at the front line of a new vogue in automobile design; only the front suspension and, partly, the unitized body were influenced by the 1938 Opel Kapitän and the 1941 Chevrolet Fleetline (the choice of car may have been influenced by the acquisition of the tooling from Opel's Rüsselsheim factory as part of the war reparations package for the Soviet side, which also led to the creation of the Moskvitch 400/420).
 It was one of the first cars to introduce ponton styling with slab sides, preceding many Western manufacturers.
 The M20 was the first Soviet car using entirely domestic body dies; it was designed against wooden bucks, which suffered warping, requiring last-minute tuning by GAZ factory employees.
 The first prototype was ready on November 6, 1944 (for an anniversary of the October Revolution).
-A number of parts such as the gearbox and the transmission for the Pobeda (especially the early models) were carried over from the Ford Model B-based GAZ-M1 and modernized GAZ 11-73.
+A number of parts such as the gearbox and the transmission for the Pobeda (especially the early models) were carried over from the GAZ-M1 and modernized GAZ 11-73.
 The first production model rolled off the assembly line on June 21, 1946.
 It was also the first Soviet automobile to have turn signals, two electric windshield wipers (rather than mechanical- or vacuum-operated ones), four-wheel hydraulic brakes, an electric heater, and a factory-installed AM radio.
 The car came to be a symbol of postwar Soviet life and is today a popular collector's item.